Botox Injections

 Results vary, but you can generally expect the effects of Botox injections to last roughly 3-6 months, at which time further treatments will be required to maintain results.

-How long do Botox results last?
+How long does Botox last?

 Botox is not permanent!
 The single most important factor to understand regarding your treatment is that results are temporary.